For information on hepatitis in general, see Hepatitis A on this website.

 Often people infected with hepatitis C virus do not become ill.
 Others may experience a minor 'flu-like' illness not requiring treatment.
 When first infected some people may find their urine becomes dark and their eyes and their skin may turn yellow (jaundice).
 Hepatitis symptoms may disappear within a few weeks but this does not necessarily mean that the infection has also disappeared.
 A blood test can show whether the infection is still present.

-When liver inflammation lasts more than six months the illness is called chronic hepatitis C.
+When the infection lasts more than six months the illness is called chronic hepatitis C. (many people will have the infection without any symptoms such as inflamed liver).

 The symptoms of chronic hepatitis C may be: